 - Carrier oils

-- Essential oils – i.e., peppermint oil, tea tree oil, green tea oil, etc.
+- Essential oils – i.e. peppermint oil, tea tree oil, green tea oil, etc.

 4. Consider your skin type

 The skin on your body is thicker than it is on your face, but many body lotions work as a face moisturizer, as well.
-The choice is yours; you can use a combination lotion or one made just for your body – just remember that the two types of skin are a bit different.
-But no matter what, always consider your skin type when choosing a lotion:
+The choice is yours; you can use a combination lotion or one made just for your body, just remember that the two types of skin are a bit different.
+But, no matter what, always consider your skin type when choosing a lotion:

 - Oily skin – Don’t let your oily skin trick you into thinking that you don’t need to moisturize it.
-Without the proper moisturization, after all, your skin may show signs of premature aging and other damage.
+Without proper moisturizing, after all, your skin may show signs of premature aging and other damage.
 That said, choose a lotion that’s oil-free and lighter in texture.
 Many brands offer products designed specifically for people with oily skin.

 - Normal skin – Skin maintenance isn’t as difficult for people with this type of skin.
-Consider yourself lucky you normal-skinned folks!
+Consider yourself lucky, you normal-skinned folks!
 Don’t neglect your skin, however, but choose lighter lotions that aren’t heavy or greasy.
 Remember: just because your skin is “normal” doesn’t mean you should ignore moisturizing it.

-- Sensitive skin – Be careful what you choose in a body lotion if you have skin that’s easily irritated.
+- Sensitive skin – Be careful with what you choose in a body lotion if you have skin that’s easily irritated.
 Here are some guidelines: